 Sunshine streams onto the front of the house every morning at sunrise and bathes you in crisp light, as you sip your first cup of coffee on the front stoep.
 The salty turquoise waters of Langebaan lagoon are just 20 metres away and black oyster catchers are picking their way through the shallows – sometimes there are long-legged flamingos here too.

-This rare piece of paradise, in the picturesque West Coast National Park, has been in the same family for 100 years; a special treasure that’s now for sale to a discerning buyer, who loves nature, peace and privacy.
+This rare piece of paradise, in the picturesque West Coast National Park and a stones throw from Churchhaven, has been in the same family for 100 years; a special treasure that’s now for sale to a discerning buyer, who loves nature, peace and privacy.
 It’s beautiful here all year, but in spring it’s simply spectacular.
 Daisy carpets roll out in every direction around you, as the property is at the heart of prime spring flower territory.
 The landscape here is ablaze in rainbow colours as nature dons her floral fancy dress during August and September each year.